jbhopkins/bioxtasraw/src/docs/source/tutorial/section3.rst

 ----------------------------------------
 .. _section3:

 This section will guide you through creating a configuration file for RAW that allows you to integrate 2D images into 1D scattering profiles.
+It refers to the :ref:`RAW tutorial data <tutorialdata>`.

 Part 1.
 Centering and calibration – Automated method